 The Soutok project (Soutok = Confluence) aims at establishing of the Soutok Periurban Park and its viable existence, which will ensure the coordinated development of the territory in economic, ecological, cultural, and social terms.

-The subject of the competition is a landscape-urban concept for the revitalization of the landscape of the confluence of the Vltava and Berounka rivers (approx. 1300 ha), including wider links with an emphasis on the landscape along the watercourses.
-The subject of the competition contains also a more detailed elaboration of four sub-areas.
+The subject of the competition was a landscape-urban concept for the revitalization of the landscape of the confluence of the Vltava and Berounka rivers (approx. 1300 ha), including wider links with an emphasis on the landscape along the watercourses.
+The subject of the competition contained also a more detailed elaboration of four sub-areas.

 Michael Schwarze-RodrianJury Chair

 He is a German urban planner and landscape architect who, since the late 1980s, has planned and implemented the "Emscher Landschaftspark", a regional cooperation project to create a comprehensive park system in the Northern Ruhr area.
 Since 2012 he has been the EU representative in the Ruhr Regional Association (RVR), where his work focuses on the integration of spatial, environmental and economic strategies.
 Schwarze-Rodrian has extensive experience in project management and regional, inter-municipal and local moderation in the context of sustainable urban and regional development.